microsoft/fabricrealtimelab/modules/module06b.md

 ## 2. Review the notebook

 Take a moment to scroll through the notebook.
-Several of the components should look familiar the notebooks used previously.
+Be sure to add the default lakehouse if it is not already added.
+Several of the components should look familiar to the notebooks used previously.
 Notice the following:

-1. Two tables in the Lakehouse are created: *stocks_minute_agg* and *stocks_hour_agg* ift they do not already exist.
+1. Two tables in the Lakehouse are created: *stocks_minute_agg* and *stocks_hour_agg* if they do not already exist.
 2. An 'anomaly' data frame is created to illustrate data cleansing.
 3. A merge function writes the data to the tables.
 4. The latest data written to the tables is queried.
 Notice that we are not using a watermark to keep track of what has been imported.
 Because we're aggregating to the minute or hour, we'll process all data from the most recent hour/minute.